zkonduit/ezkl/README.md

 The generated proofs can then be used on-chain to verify computation, only the Ethereum Virtual Machine (EVM) is supported at the moment.

 - If you have any questions, we'd love for you to open up a discussion topic in [Discussions](https://github.com/zkonduit/ezkl/discussions).
 Alternatively, you can join the ✨[EZKL Community Telegram Group](https://t.me/+QRzaRvTPIthlYWMx)💫.

+- To see what you can build with ezkl, check out [cryptoidol.tech](https://cryptoidol.tech/) where ezkl is used to create an AI that judges your singing ... forever.

 ----------------------